Role & Responsibilities

 Turning health tracking into actionable support

 Basic cycle tracking alone was not enough.
 Users needed guidance, reminders, education, and access to care when they had concerns.
-The challenge was to design an experience that felt personal, supportive, and medically useful while keeping the flow simple and easy to use.
+Support had to feel personal without becoming overwhelming or clinical.

 Medication and cycle tracking